 Sun exposure can be a source of worry but knowing how to stay safe while outside can be the key to keeping your family safe.
 Staying smart with regards to UV light lets you enjoy the sun without suffering the long-term consequences.
-In the case of any health emergencies, Texarkana Emergence Center is open 24/7 with concierge-level care for all ages.
-We want to help the Sherman community to stay in good health this year, by providing only the very best in health care.
+In the case of any health emergencies, Texarkana Emergency Center is open 24/7 with concierge-level care for all ages.
+We want to help the Texarkana community to stay in good health this year, by providing only the very best in health care.

 Nutex Health, Inc. supports you and your family’s health.
 Come visit Texarkana Emergency Center or any one of our concierge-level freestanding facilities for the emergency care you deserve, 24 hours a day, 365 days a year.